“You assume kids are eating healthy meals every day…. When I found out they weren’t, then I felt like I had to do something about that.”

 - Going to http://www.fns.usda.gov/summerfoodrocks interactive map that will show meal sites near you.
 If the map is not operating, check back closer to the last day of school when summer sites have been loaded into the map.

 - Calling 1-866-3-HUNGRY or 1-877-8-HAMBRE(a live operator will ask for your address and give you a list of sites.)

 - Texting FOOD to 877 877 (you will be asked for your zip code and receive a list of sites in your area.)

 The site is updated continually as more summer feeding sites are added to the program.
 If you go to the site and no information is available, try again closer to the last days of the school year.

 Become a Summer Meals Site Sponsor

 To make sure Arkansas children have free, nutritious meals and snacks during the summer months, it’s critical to have sponsors and locations in communities all across the state.
 Those eligible for USDA reimbursement as summer meals sponsors may be faith organizations or churches, non-profit organizations (such as the Boys & Girls Club), local civic groups, local food pantries, local government agencies, and existing Summer Food Service Program sponsors with one or multiple sites.
 In Arkansas, Summer Food Service sponsors are reimbursed weekly for the meals they serve to children.
 The program is administered in Arkansas by the Arkansas Department of Human Services and the Arkansas Department of Education with Alliance staff assisting potential sponsors in the application process, volunteer recruitment and outreach.
-If you are interested in becoming a Summer Food Service Program sponsor or adding feeding sites to your existing efforts, contact the Arkansas No Kid Hungry Out-of-School team at email@example.com or call 501-399-9999.
+If you are interested in becoming a Summer Food Service Program sponsor or adding feeding sites to your existing efforts, contact SiKia Brown, Out of School Programs Director at firstname.lastname@example.org or call 501-399-9999.

 Grant Money Builds Program Capacity